Shopping in London

 Start your shopping day in London with a five-minute walk along the edge of Hyde Park to Mount Street.

-A historic shopping street in the heart of Mayfair, Mount Street is the beating heart of the British fashion retail industry.
+A historic shopping street in the heart of Mayfair, Mount Street presents some of the finest shops this district has to offer.
 Begin your London shopping experience by browsing high-end British fashion at Jenny Packham and Christopher Kane, fine jewellery at David Marshall and Stephen Webster and, just around the corner on South Audley Street, handmade watches at Bremont.

 From the heart of Mount Street, Bond Street is just a 10-minute walk away.

 One of London’s most famous shopping streets, Bond Street, is a designer label utopia.
-The avenue is split into ‘new’ and ‘old’ sections; New Bond Street is home to leading European designer brands, while Old Bond Street is filled with the boutiques of Italian fashion houses.
+The avenue is split into ‘new’ and ‘old’ sections; home to some of Europe’s leading designer brands, boutiques and favoured fashion houses.
 The area also sparkles with fine jewellers such as Boodles, Cartier and David Morris.

 Continue on foot for five minutes to Savile Row, which runs in parallel to New Bond Street.

-Cross over to the adjacent Regent’s Street and visit Liberty London, located just a five-minute walk from Savile Row.
+Cross over to the adjacent Regent Street and visit Liberty London, located just a five-minute walk from Savile Row.
 The main entrance is located on Great Marlborough Street.

 To reach Selfridges, take a 15-minute walk up Oxford Street.